jessebmiller/cyphernoided2600/cyphernoided2600.md

 You will burn out.
 You'll grind yourself to death against them.
-You have no other options tho, they've taken all of those away.
+You have no other options, they've taken all of those away.

 The **Fallout Pool** is a pool of dice that never empties and represents the accumulated danger accruing from your struggle against power.